 coordinators and transition team member.
 On November 4th, 2014, Elise became the youngest woman ever

 elected to Congress as is portrayed as the new face of the Republican party.

 Congratulations Congresswoman Stefanik!
 Congresswoman Stefanik is

 More importantly, I am here working for YOU, representing YOU, and will

 bring YOUR opinions to the parties, the candidates, local, state, and national

 committees and leaders.

-This website is not sponsored by nor affiliated with Elise Stefanik's campaign.
+Although I support Congresswoman Stefanik, this website is not sponsored by nor affiliated with Elise Stefanik's campaign.

 Most of us are tired of the

 dysfunction in Washington.
 The more I investigated what is